Running pose estimation on the SWC HPC system

 Interactive job

-Start an interactive job (bash -i) in the cpu partition (-p cpu) in pseudoterminal mode (--pty).
+Start an interactive job (bash -i) in the fast partition (-p fast) in pseudoterminal mode (--pty) with one CPU core (-n 1).

 Always start a job (interactive or batch) before doing anything intensive to spare the gateway node.